 yo taxpayers.
-Do you occasionally act like someone who has never been breastfed?
+Do you occasionally act like someone whose parents' love is conditional?
 Is your life not overtly terrible but not great?
 Become a normal functioning consumer.
 Endure the ecstacy of outliving your enemies.
 Spite the government by collecting your social security.

 Standard rules apply.
 Seek clinical help, statistically medication and CBT remains the treatment methods with the highest efficacy.
 Quips on making your bed everyday won't do anything for severe mental illness or stand in for anti-psychotics and mood stabilizers.
 Second-hand wisdom is always unconvincing but just throwing it out like a miasma will surely dilute some skepticism.